-- The Capital Programme is updated continually for agreed changes and reported to the Cabinet Member (Resources) during the financial year on a quarterly basis and to Cabinet and Council as part of any financial forecast updates.
+- The Capital Programme is updated continually for agreed changes and reported to the Cabinet Member (Resources).
+It is also updated during the financial year on a quarterly basis and to Cabinet and Council as part of any financial forecast updates.
 A prudent approach is taken when preparing the programme to ensure that financing resources are only estimated for when there is relative certainty that they will be received.

 - In accordance with CIPFA's Prudential Code the Council's Chief Finance Officer is required to have full regard for affordability, sustainability and prudence when making recommendations about the Council's future capital programme.
 Such consideration includes the level of long term revenue commitments.
 The Council considers the affordability of capital investment and the impact on revenue forecasts when formulating its capital spending plans.